 SilverStar is home to magnificent dumps of 100% all-natural champagne powder snow.
-The white stuff comes down in light, fluffy flakes to the tune of 7 m or 23 ft of annual snowfall spead across 3,000 acres.
+The white stuff comes down in light, fluffy flakes to the tune of 700 cm or 23 ft of annual snowfall spread across 3,200 acres.
 The snow coats the trees and turns them in snow ghosts, creating epic ski conditions even on groomed runs.

 If you think all that powder makes for incredible skiing and riding, that’s just the half of it.
-Combined with a lack of crowds and no pesky lift lines, SilverStar gets you on the mountain faster so you can cruise down wide-open trails, weave through the glades or charge down double blacks straight from your mountain chalet door.
+Combined with a lack of crowds, a freshly boosted gondola capacity of 2,400 riders per hour and no pesky lift lines, SilverStar gets you on the mountain faster.

 More than once during our visit, I felt like we had the whole mountain to ourselves.
 It always pays to get on the hill early, but even in the middle of the day, the ski runs were never packed, nor the lift lines longer than 5 minutes.
 That’s a major ski win in my book.